pythonarcade/arcade/doc/programming_guide/gui/own_widgets.rst

 Own Widgets
 -----------

-Creating own widgets is a powerful feature of the GUI module.
+Creating your own widgets is a powerful feature of the GUI module.
 It allows you to create custom widgets that can be used in your application.

 In most cases this is even the easiest way to implement your desired interface.